-The Institute is structured in three major components: 1) a ten day intensive summer course which will take place in Chicago; 2) the subsequent development of a paper based on the participant’s particular interests in the course material; and 3) two workshops in early 2017 to develop and (potentially) present these papers at national conferences.
+The Institute is structured in three major components: 1) a ten-day intensive summer course; 2) the subsequent development of a paper based on the participant’s particular interests in the course material; and 3) workshops to develop and (potentially) present these papers at national conferences.

 Participants’ expenses will be covered for all meetings, including: travel, accommodations, lunches, and select dinner events during the summer course, the APA Conference and workshop, and the AERA conference and workshop.
-In addition the CEE will provide all necessary summer course materials and cover registration fees for the APA and AERA conferences.
+Additionally, the CEE will provide all necessary summer course materials and cover registration fees for the APA and AERA conferences.